Adjusting journal entries: Types, examples, and how to record

 If your team finishes a contractor project in June but the invoice comes in July, the expense will still be in June.
 Recording it in the right month prevents overstating your profits and keeps your finances aligned with the actual work performed.

 Unpaid wages, interest, utilities, and professional services are common accrued expenses.
-These costs build up over time, even if no formal invoice is received by the period's end.
+For a detailed walkthrough of how to record wage-related entries, see payroll journal entries.
+These costs build up over time, even if you haven't received a formal invoice by the period's end.

 GAAP and IFRS require you to record expenses when you incur them, not when you pay them.
 This helps you apply the matching principle so that expenses line up with the revenue they support.